 I created these cool party invites which can be printed and mailed or sent out as an email attachment, and I asked the guests to please come wearing sneakers (I don’t want risk game-time injuries due to kids playing in flip-flops!)

+You’ll find a download link to the printed invite at the end of this post.
 You can either fill in the party information by hand, or upload the image to PicMonkey to add text.
 (Check out my tutorial on how to use PicMonkey to create birthday party invitations!)

 The Amazing Race Birthday Party Order of Events!

 When kids arrive you can draw names in pairs from a hat to make up teams.
 Hand each team a pair of tee shirts in a different color (blue team, red team, green team, etc) and then ask the players to remove their sneakers and put them into a bin so that one of the adults can scatter the sneakers throughout the yard for the first game!
 Lead the kids over to your starting area to kick-off the Amazing Race.
 (On the show, there is a mat that players stand on to begin and end legs of the race.
 You can use the mat from your front door, or buy one with the Amazing Race logo here!)

 Mom, Dad, or an older sibling can serve as the announcer, welcoming the teams and explaining the rules of the game: